hwchen/manx-rs/README.md

 One of its features is that it saves the prompt, so that you can type commands even if you are receiving a flood of data.

+Windows is not currently supported, but will be soon.

 # Install

 Make sure you have [Rust](https://rustup.rs), then